-There are 2 co-primary endpoints: the average grade change from baseline in the MAS-B of the principal muscle group at weeks 4 and 6 and the average CGI by Physician at weeks 4 and 6.
-For both co-primary endpoints, the statistical null hypothesis is that both the higher dose (6 U/kg) and the lower dose (3 U/kg) have the same mean as placebo.
+There are 2 co-primary endpoints: the average grade change from baseline in the MAS-B ankle score at weeks 4 and 6 and the CGI by Physician at weeks 4 and 6.
+For both the co-primary endpoints, the statistical null hypothesis is that both the higher dose (8 U/kg) and the lower dose (4 U/kg) have the same mean as placebo.
 The alternative hypothesis is that at least one study dose has a different mean than placebo.

-In addition to the primary statistical analyses cited in Section 7.3.1 for the average grade change from baseline in MAS-B score of the principal muscle group at weeks 4 and 6, the average CGI by Physician at weeks 4 and 6 will be analyzed using the same statistical method (with the same ANCOVA model and the MI method).
+In addition to the primary statistical analyses cited in Section 7.3.1 for the average of the observed grade change from baseline in MAS-B, the average observed CGI by Physician at weeks 4 and 6 will also be analyzed using the same statistical method (with the same MMRM model).